Governing Law and Regulations

 For more information on the aforementioned EPCRA reporting requirements, see the national section COMMUNITY RIGHT TO KNOW.

 • Administration and enforcement.
-The CEPC administers and enforces community right-to-know requirements in Colorado.
+The Colorado Emergency Planning Commission (CEPC) administers and enforces community right-to-know requirements in Colorado.

 TIER II CHEMICAL INVENTORY REPORTING

-Facilities in Colorado must use EPA's Tier2 Submit software to generate the Tier II report, which must be submitted to the CEPC, LEPC, and local fire department by March 1 via e-mail or CD.
+Facilities in Colorado must use EPA’s Tier2 Submit software to generate the Tier II report.
+The Tier2 Submit output file must then be submitted to the Colorado Department of Public Health and Environment (CDPHE), ...